Buddy

 2021 Technica Hackaton Winning Project

-Buddy was the result of a 24 hour-long hackathon, and my first design sprint ever.
-I teamed up with UX designers Yiwen Yu and Odalis Llerena to carry out the idea for Buddy, an app for female, LGBTQ, and BIPOC solo travelers.
+Buddy emerged as the winning project from a 24-hour hackathon, representing my first-ever design sprint.
+Collaborating with designers Yiwen Yu and Odalis Llerena, we developed Buddy, an app tailored for female, LGBTQ, and BIPOC solo travelers.

 02 — Process